From content management to content graph: shift to grow your business

 Using this conceptual model, EA can see whether an email promotion sent to a player called Mary about Battlefield 1, a game which has a product for Xbox One, influenced her to purchase that product.

-Better graph of relationship between players, products, games, and promotions
+Better graph of relationship of players, products, games, and promotions

 Describing the relationships between different objects and concepts adds meaning to the data and provides a business vocabulary that makes it easier to use the data and get more value from it.
 This approach — combining a graph structure and semantically described data — is known as a knowledge graph